aws-ia/terraform-prefect-agent-ec2/examples/additional-iam-permissions/README.md

 <!-- BEGIN_TF_DOCS -->
-# additional iam permissions
+# Additional IAM Permissions

-Configuration in this directory creates the Prefect agent deployed on a single EC2 instance in an autoscaling group.
-It also creates a lightweight network to host the agent.
+Configuration in this directory creates the Prefect agent deployed on a single EC2 instance in an autoscaling group as well as a lightweight network to host the agent.
 It also creates an additional IAM policy and attaches it to the existing IAM role for the Prefect agent.

 ## Usage

 To run this example you need to execute:
 ```
 $ terraform init